avavavsf/Advanced-Lane-Finding/report_writeup.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The code used to identify and fit the lane is the function `init_lane_locate` on line 203, the function `lane_locate` on line 262 and function `lane_fit` on line 280 in `lane.py` file.
+Here I breifly describe the stepes:

-To identify the first frame, or for cases where we lanes are ‘lost’ (i.e. we have not been able to reliably detect a ‘good’ lane for a number of frames), I generate a histogram of the bottom half of the image.
+- Firstly, to identify the first frame, or for cases where we lanes are ‘lost’ (i.e. we have not been able to reliably detect a ‘good’ lane for a number of frames), I generate a histogram of the bottom half of the image.
 Then using the two peaks in this histogram, I determine a good starting point to start searching for image pixels at the bottom of the image.

-Once these points are calculated, I divide the image into 9 horizontal strips of equal size.
+- Once these points are calculated, I divide the image into 9 horizontal strips of equal size.
 For the bottom strip, I mask out everything outside of a small window in order to extract the pixels that belong to the lane, effectively discarded all other ‘noise’ pixels.

-I repeat this process for each strip, using histograms on the strips to determine good lane pixes, and then the coordinates of the left and right lane.
+- I repeat this process for each strip, using histograms on the strips to determine good lane pixes, and then the coordinates of the left and right lane.
 Once I have processed all strips, I then am left with images for both the left and right lanes.

-For all other frames, I use the polynomial lane equation for the previous frame (caluculated in the stage below) to estimate the x coordinates of the left and right lane.
+- For all other frames, I use the polynomial lane equation for the previous frame (caluculated in the stage below) to estimate the x coordinates of the left and right lane.
 This avoids the expensive computation and speeds the process a lots, because we take advantage of the previous information of the lane location.

 Once we get the coordinates of the lane pixes, we can fit a line with `np.polyfit` function.
 Then I do two checks to determine if the calculated lane if ‘good’ or not.